Swiss Meringue Buttercream

 - Granulated Sugar: You want to use granulated sugar instead of powdered sugar.
 Don’t worry, the sugar granules will dissolve during the cooking process.

-- Unsalted butter – the temperature of the butter is VERY important.
+- Unsalted Butter: The temperature of the butter is very important.
 You want the butter to be at cold room temperature.
 What do I mean by that?
 It should be pliable but still cool to the touch.
 If your butter is too warm, you won’t achieve the correct buttercream consistency.
 Do not microwave to reach the right temperature.
 Microwaving can produce pockets of melted butter insides the butter cube.

 - Whisk the egg whites and sugar until combined.